top-nine/top-nine-BE/README.md

 ### GET /users

-    -returns a list of users
+    -returns an array of users

 ### GET /users/:id